Jean-Clay Van Heerden

 The first thing for both sides to accept is that this is not going to change – so how do you work around it to make improvements?
 Firstly, face the facts: it’s easy to sit in an office and assume that being a driver is an easy job.
 It’s not: it is strenuous, often dangerous, and in many cases, doesn’t pay incredibly well either.
 So, managers need to ensure they’re doing as much as possible to make it easier and worthwhile for drivers to improve their performance.
 Nobody is going to keep working harder without some kind of incentive.

 We have done quite a few posts on effective management courses, as well as how to keep your drivers happy.
-But what is the company / fleet manager’s incentive for ensuring drivers are properly trained and well managed?
+But what is the company/fleet manager’s incentive for ensuring drivers are properly trained and well-managed?
 What’s the point?
-This article and infographic is brilliantly informative and perfectly sums up why it pays to care about your drivers, like we do.
+This article and infographic are brilliantly informative and perfectly sum up why it pays to care about your drivers as we do.

 Interesting statistics

-Note: these numbers are derived from the United States (local statistics are always hard to find), but many are applicable to South Africa as percentages / ratios will be similar.
+Note: these numbers are derived from the United States (local statistics are always hard to find), but many apply to South Africa as percentages/ratios will be similar.

 • An estimated 12,802 lives were saved by seat belts in 2014 in the US.